St Michael's GAA (Donegal): History

 The club reached the final of 2004 All-Ireland Intermediate Club Football Championship. reached the final of the 2011 Donegal Senior Football Championship, only to lose to Glenswilly.
 This was their first final appearance at senior level.

-They contributed six players to the Donegal county team that won the 2012 All-Ireland Senior Football Championship Final at Croke Park, including Colm McFadden who scored a goal in the final and ended the season as top scorer.
+They have since featured in 5 semi-finals but have ultimately failed to reach another final since, most recently falling to An Clochán Liath by a point in the 2024 Donegal Senior Football Championship.
+They have, however, shown promise in recent years defeating 3 of the so-called "Big Four" in the championship in the 2024 & 2025 seasons having not done so for the previous 10 years.